axelcournac/6nt-barcodes_Demultiplexer/README.md

 barcodes.txt is a file with 2 comma-separated columns.
 The 1st column corresponds to the 4 characters name of the barcodes.
-The 2nd columns corresponds to the 6 nucleatides barcode.
+The 2nd column corresponds to the 6 nucleotides barcode.

 A folder `Demultiplexed_Reads` is created, where the demultiplexed fastq files are saved.